Following are events we believe you may be interested in:

 June 1, 6.30pm: Justine Huxley and Ruth Scott, Darkness, Imperfection, and the Feminine

 For more information and to book, visit https://workingwithoneness.org/the-feminine-and-seeds-future/

 Spiritual Ecology Youth Leadership Programme 2018

-St. Ethelburga’s are very excited to announce that they are now recruiting for the second year of their Spiritual Ecology Youth Leadership Programme, starting in February 2018.
-Click on the link below for more information and to apply.
+St. Ethelburga’s are very excited to announce a new intake for their Spiritual Ecology Youth Leadership Programme, starting in February 2018.
+It’s getting close, but there should still be spaces.
+Contact us soon.
+Click on the link below for more information.